esimonov/paradromic-dissections/README.md

-# Paradromic rings dissections
+# Möbius strip dissections CLI

+Paradromic rings are shapes created by cutting a Möbius strip across its width.
+This CLI can be used for computing their basic structural properties.

 The main goal of the project was to explore Scheme's capabilities as a general purpose programming language.
+It's implemented in R5RS Scheme and uses SRFI-28 for string formatting.

 The idea for a subject was inspired by Dr Tadashi Tokieda's course [Topology & Geometry](https://youtu.be/SXHHvoaSctc?si=9bXOmKjzHKfTlmgv).

 ## Why?